 - people are not much for cooperate with you

-- the interlocutor notices or feels that he’s misunderstood by you
+- interlocutors notice or feel that they’re misunderstood by you

 - so they stop talking about certain topics with you or your talks repeat and look similarly

-- the interlocutor feels worse, insulted, sorry, sad, rejection, loneliness or/and humiliation
+- your interlocutor feels worse, insulted, sorry, sad, rejection, loneliness and maybe even humiliation

 What exactly is communication?

 Interpersonal communication is process of exchanging information between sender and receiver.
 Giving information happens through words or non-verbal form.
 Purpose is achievement more level of cooperation.
-Communication can send knowledge, emotions, suppositions, interpretations etc.
+Communication can send knowledge, emotions, suppositions, interpretations, opinions etc.

 All right, taking into account that we’re alternately sender and receiver, what is really important in those both roles?